 For example, a founder may say, “Our customers trust us because we have been in the industry for 30 years.”
 An advisor may help translate that into a buyer-focused message: “The company benefits from long-standing customer relationships, high repeat business, and a reputation for technical expertise in a specialized market.”

-That distinction matters: Buyers assess not just past performance but the future.
+That distinction matters.
+Buyers assess not only past performance, but also the future.

 This is especially important when a founder has already received inbound interest.
 A single buyer may be serious, but a single conversation does not establish market value.
 Without a broader process, the founder may not know whether other buyers would value the business more highly, offer better terms, or provide greater certainty.